GradyDeReamer7602/WebDev-function-scope/README.md

 # Function Scope
 #### Don't forget to fork and clone

 This lesson talks about something called *function scopes*.
-By the end of this lesson, you should know what scoping is, and how to use it.
+By the end of this lesson, you should know what scoping is and how to use it.

 Examine this function and make a guess as to what the output would be if this function were invoked:
 ```